What to Do in Milos, Greece: 3 Days of Fishing Villages

 Day 2

-8:45 - 9:45 AM: 🎣 Wind down mountain roads to relax in the tiniest fisherman village of Firopotamos (1 hr)
+• 8:45 - 9:45 AM: 🎣 Wind down mountain roads to relax in the tiniest fishing village of Firopotamos (1 hr)

 Day 3

-6:00 - 8:00 PM: 🌋 Dig into fine dining cooked using hot sand at Sirocco Volcanic Restaurant (2 hr)
+• 6:00 - 8:00 PM: 🌋 Dig into fine dining cooked under the hot sand at Sirocco Volcanic Restaurant (2 hr)

 How to Get to Milos From Athens?

 FLY: Milos is served by a tiny airport with direct, 45 minute flights into MLO from Athens (ATH).
-I found this transit option a convenient way to quickly reach the Cyclades, from where I then used the robust ferry system to hop from one island to the next.
+I found flying to be the most convenient way to quickly reach the Cyclades, from where I then used the robust ferry system to hop from one island to the next.
 The bare-bones airport is no more than a single low-rise building, with one departure gate, a few check-in desks, and a small kiosk selling drinks and snacks.
 Located towards the south side of the island with no points of interest nearby, a taxi or transfer is required to reach your accommodations.

 How to Get Around Milos?